gardoroman/phase-0-tracks/databases/session_scheduler/README.md

 #PURPOSE
+This project contains programs to create and maintain user schedules.

-*scheduler.rb* creates schedule preferences to coordinate pairing sessions.
+*scheduler.rb* test data to simulate students adding their availability for pairing sessions.
-Students can input their preferred days and hours for each assignment.
-The program will match students based on availability which is defined as the time periods between "earliest" and "latest" and overlap which is the intersection of availability between two users.

-Dates and times will be stored in UTC.
-When a user looks for a match it will be printed in the preferred time zone of that user.
-A function will check each new date for daylight savings time as a default unless otherwise specified by the user.
+*matcher.rb* allows a user to select their id from a list of users and find other students whose availability overlaps with the user's availability

 #BUSINESS RULES

-    Entries
-  * Multiple entries can be entered since every entry will have a unique key
-  * Entries can be inserted, edited and deleted
+  * Users are allowed one entry per assignment, per day
-  * "latest" must be at least one hour greater than "earliest"
+  * A user's preferred time zone must be recorded
+  * All times are set to UTC to facilitate matching

 ----

-    Insert Rules

-  * If there is no entry for that day insert entry
-  * Allow no more than two entries per day or one entry with a max availability of 12 hours
-  * Specify "auto" parameter that automatically adds a 2 hour availability an hour before or after any existing sessions for that day.
-  * see Overlap Rules when inserting entries
-  * Entries with a "request" status are handled differently and override the 2 entry limitations.
-See Partnering for more details.
-  *Edit Rules*
-  * see Overlap Rules when editing entries
-  Overlap Rules
-  * Inserted or edited entry cannot overlap range of existing entry
-  * If there is another entry check that both "earliest" and "latest" are either less than "earliest" or greater than "latest" of the other entry.

- ----

     Status

-  * status defaults to "active", "inactive", "request", "booked"
+  * status defaults to "active", "booked"

 ----

     Matches

   * Matches will be performed where partner\_id is NULL
-  * Matches occur when there is a minimum of an hour overlap between two students on the same day.
-In other words the "earliest" of user A is at least 1 or more hours less than the "latest" of user B AND "latest" of user A is at least 1 or more hours greater than "earliest" user B.
+  * Matches occur when there is a minimum of an hour overlap between the availability of two students
-  * Rank matches by overlap in order from greatest to least
-  * Matches returned will specify the "earliest" and "latest" availability in the overlap

 ----
     Partnering
   * A partner can be selected from the results of the match
   * Partner\_id cannot equal user\_id
-  * A user with a "request" status can change the request to "booked".
+  * Once a user chooses to pair with another user, their status will change from "active" to "booked"
-    That has the effect of changing the remaining entries to inactive.
 ----
 #TABLES
 ----